TG-NAS: Generalizable Zero-Cost Proxies with Operator Description Embedding and Graph Learning for Efficient Neural Architecture Search: Background and Related Work

 \subsection{Zero-Cost (ZC) Proxies for NAS}

-However, the training of the supernet still takes up the majority of the NAS runtime.
 To speed up the entire NAS process, a more efficient \textbf{estimation strategy} to predict the performance of the searched architecture is needed.
 Recently, zero-cost proxies have been introduced as a family of performance prediction techniques.
-The idea is to avoid training any neural network and to run a fast computation (one single forward pass over certain data) over the searched architecture that can assign a ranking or score to each searched architecture.
+The idea is to avoid training any neural network and just run a fast computation, e.g., one single forward pass of the candidate architecture over one tiny set of data, based on which assign a ranking or score to the candidate architecture.